Peacock (streaming service): Third-party content

-On May 18, 2021, NBCUniversal announced that it had acquired the U.S. streaming rights to the Eurovision Song Contest for Peacock under a two-year deal, beginning with the 2021 edition (whose first semi-final heat was held later that day).
-The agreement came shortly after NBC reached an agreement with the EBU to produce an U.S. music competition series patterned off Eurovision.
-For 2022, NBC's lead figure skating analyst Johnny Weir was added as a host for its broadcast.
+On May 18, 2021, NBCUniversal announced that it had acquired the U.S. streaming rights to the Eurovision Song Contest for Peacock under a two-year deal, beginning with the 2021 edition (whose first semifinal was held later that day).
+The agreement came shortly after NBC reached an agreement with the European Broadcasting Union, which organizes the event, to produce an U.S. music competition series based on the Eurovision format.
+For 2022, NBC's lead figure skating analyst, Johnny Weir, was added as a commentator for its Eurovision broadcasts.
+The streaming rights for the contest were renewed for 2023.

 On June 10, 2021, Peacock added content from anime streaming service RetroCrush.

 On October 31, 2022, NBCUniversal announced an SVOD agreement with Hallmark Media, under which Peacock Premium would add a hub featuring content from Hallmark Channel, Hallmark Movies & Mysteries and Hallmark Drama.
 The agreement includes both on-demand content from Hallmark's library of original series and made-for-TV movies, and the live, linear feeds of all three networks.
-A similar agreement with Reelz (including true crime programming such as On Patrol: Live) was announced on February 28, 2023; due to conflicts with Peacock's exclusivity agreement with WWE, the linear Reelz channel will be blacked out on Peacock when it carries MLW Underground Wrestling.
+A similar agreement with Reelz (including true crime programming such as On Patrol: Live) was announced on February 28, 2023.
+However, due to conflicts with Peacock's exclusivity agreement with WWE, the linear Reelz channel would be blacked out on Peacock when it carries MLW Underground Wrestling.
+The Hallmark agreement was not renewed, and expired at the end of April 2025 in favor of Hallmark Media's own streaming service Hallmark+.

+On April 13, 2023, Peacock added films from Magnolia Pictures.

 WWE content

-On January 25, 2021, NBCUniversal, which already televised WWE's professional wrestling weekly programs Raw and NXT on the USA Network, acquired the exclusive U.S. distribution rights to the WWE Network streaming service beginning March 18, 2021.
-WWE content is carried within a branded channel on Peacock, which includes a selection of WWE content on Peacock's free tier, and the full library for Peacock Premium subscribers, including WWE Network original programming, archive content, and all premium live events (pay-per-views) live and on-demand.
-Some WWE content on Peacock has been edited to meet NBCUniversal standards and practices, particularly to remove content considered inappropriate under current standards.
+On January 25, 2021, NBCUniversal, which already televised WWE's professional wrestling weekly programs Raw and NXT on USA Network, acquired the exclusive U.S. distribution rights to the WWE Network streaming service beginning March 18, 2021.
+WWE content is carried within a branded channel on Peacock, which includes a selection of WWE content on Peacock's free tier.
+Premium subscribers have access to the full WWE library, including WWE Network original programming, archive content, and all pay-per-view and livestreaming events (Premium Live Events), live and on-demand.
+Some WWE content on Peacock was edited to meet NBCUniversal's standards and practices, particularly to remove content considered inappropriate under current standards.
 The standalone WWE Network service for existing U.S. subscribers was shut down on April 4, 2021.